In the previous post here I set up a $4 "Picoprobe" to debug RP2040 C/C++ code running on a PICO development board.

 OUTTRO

-Overall this was a good addition to my bench.
-Getting it going was much smoother sailing than other debug setups to date.
+Overall this was a great addition to my bench tools.
+Getting the J-Link Mini going was much smoother sailing than other debug hardware + software setups to date.

 No comments: